A Christmas Mantel with Faux Brass Nutcrackers!

 I brushed the gold wax over most of the black paint but didn’t work it into the carved details around the knees, wrists, waist, etc. After they were buffed, they looked even better than I imagined!

-Dressing the Mantel
+Dressing the Mantel with Greenery

-This year’s mantel is really minimalistic compared to last year’s.
+This year’s mantel is minimalistic compared to last year’s.
 No foam covered with chicken wire stuffed with a gazillion picks and stems and wrapped in several garlands.
 I used only two pieces of garland!

 Draping green garland over a fireplace mantel